nicolasjhampton/python_tutorial_game_project/blog/step1.md

 ```

 To be honest, I'm not sure that the nor condition against
-the ```IntegrityError``` will work, but we know the assert will
+the ```IntegrityError``` will work, but the general structure
-return something, most likely an error or a truthy value,
+of a test in python's unittest module is creating a class for
+a series of tests, then writing a function for each unit test
+we want to run, each test coming to an assert statement that
+will somehow evaluate to "True" for passing or "False" for
-and since I'm new to tests, I'm going to go with what I
+not passing.
+Since I'm new to tests, I'm going to go with what I
 always do when I'm new to something, my best guess.

+    > Of Note:

+        - The class must inherit from the ```unittest.TestCase``` class

+        - Each test has access to the class' ```self``` variable (useful later)

+        - All unit tests must begin with "test" in the name for python's unittest module

 Now that we have a test for the model creation, let's make
 the model in [models.py](https://github.com/nicolasjhampton/python_tutorial_game_project/blob/766b977a2dfab5522dc5cae58d46f1c73a3849e4/models.py) ...